astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/school-characters.md

 * Sister of Hans, who was threatened by Sycamour
 * Knows Laser Hawk's secret ID and talked to him in session 19
+* Knows Zephyr's secret ID as of session 20
+* Lesbian, shot down Lewis at prom
 ## Library
 ### Emily Ambrose
 ![Emily Ambrose](/uploads/sycamour-school/emily-ambrose.jpg "Emily Ambrose")